 I submit this to article from The Atlantic, “Why I Refuse to Vote for Barack Obama” by Conor Friedersdorf to my friends and relatives (particularly my uncle), many of whom are good liberals justifiably terrified by the prospect of Mitt Romney (and whatever he stands for) and his conservative comrades entering the White House.

 In swing-state, first-caucus-in-the-nation Iowa, the presidential election has been going on since 2011.
 And tomorrow it will be over.
 Thank heavens.

 While traveling through Ronald Reagan Airport in Washington, D.C. this week I wondered, what’s it like to be an air traffic controller there?

 People who complain about the lack of “specifics” from presidential candidates are never specific about which specifics they want to hear.
-In fact, they are rather vague and general, much like the candidates themselves.

 A story on NPR about research into motivating teachers got my attention.
 Researchers experimented with offering Chicago-area teachers different types of bonuses to see how they affected student performance (as measured by test scores).
-They found that test scores improved the most if the bonus was given to the teachers up front with the threat of taking it away when students didn’t perform.

 During presidential election years the news media treats us to repeated reminders about why we should care about Florida.
-It’s a swing state, or “battleground” state, if you prefer applying warfare terms to everything unlike war.
-The Economist this week, as it does quadrennially, summarized the demographics that make it such a crucial place.